 American Billionaire Warren Buffet Latest American Usage-Based Insurance Supporter

 Headlines were made in the auto insurance industry this month when American billionaire Warren Buffet spoke out to confirm his support of UBI programs in the United States.
-At a recent Berkshire Hathaway shareholder meeting, Buffet discussed usage-based insurance and driverless cars in response to a question from financial journalist Andrew Ross Sorkin of The New York Times.
+At a past Berkshire Hathaway shareholder meeting, Buffet discussed usage-based insurance and driverless cars in response to a question from financial journalist Andrew Ross Sorkin of The New York Times.

 Motley Fool captured and reported on the interesting exchange (below):